NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 #### DataHeatBalance.hh
 In struct `LightsData` (Lights object)
+*2/20/2017 - done*

  - Add `int ReturnNodePtr`
- - Add new field to IDD and input processing
+ - Add new field to IDD and input processing in InternalHeatGains::GetInternalHeatGainsInput

 #### RefrigeratedCase.hh
-In struct `RefrigCaseData` (Refrigeration:Case object)
+In struct `RefrigCaseData` (Refrigeration:Case object) *2/20/2017 - done*

  - Use existing `int ZoneRANode; // Node number of return node in zone`
- - Add new field to IDD and input processing
+ - Add new field to IDD and input processing in RefrigeratedCase::GetRefrigerationInput

 #### DataSurfaces.hh
-In struct `SurfaceWindowCalc` (WindowProperty:AirflowControl object)
+In struct `SurfaceWindowCalc` (WindowProperty:AirflowControl object) *2/20/2017 - done*

- - Add `int ReturnNodePtr`
+ - Add `int AirflowReturnNodePtr`
- - Add new field to IDD and input processing
+ - Add new field to IDD and input processing in SurfaceGeometry::GetWindowGasAirflowControlData

 #### DataZoneEquipment.hh ####
 In struct `EquipConfiguration`
+*2/20/2017 - done*

- - Add `bool ZoneHasAirFlowWindow` to avoid [looping over every zone surface](https://github.com/NREL/EnergyPlus/blob/2592ba992c6cba84395eef038be8d3a049304067/src/EnergyPlus/ZoneEquipmentManager.cc#L4178-L4183) every iteration in `ZoneEquipmentManager::CalcZoneLeavingConditions`
+ - Add `bool ZoneHasAirFlowWindowReturn` to avoid [looping over every zone surface](https://github.com/NREL/EnergyPlus/blob/2592ba992c6cba84395eef038be8d3a049304067/src/EnergyPlus/ZoneEquipmentManager.cc#L4178-L4183) every iteration in `ZoneEquipmentManager::CalcZoneLeavingConditions`
- - Possibly add an array of just the airflow window surface numbers to avoid looping over all the surfaces in the zone even when there *is* an airflow window
+ - ~Possibly add an array of just the airflow window surface numbers to avoid looping over all the surfaces in the zone even when there *is* an airflow window~

 #### ZoneEquipmentManager::CalcZoneLeavingConditions ####

- - Do some minor reorganization
+ - **NOT DONE** Do some minor reorganization
- - Add a for loop over all the return nodes in the zone
+ - *Done* Add a for loop over all the return nodes in the zone
- - Add an if on `ZoneHasAirFlowWindow` to skip the for [loop over all the surfaces](https://github.com/NREL/EnergyPlus/blob/2592ba992c6cba84395eef038be8d3a049304067/src/EnergyPlus/ZoneEquipmentManager.cc#L4178-L4183) just to look for an airflow window
+ - *Done* Add an if on `ZoneHasAirFlowWindow` to skip the for [loop over all the surfaces](https://github.com/NREL/EnergyPlus/blob/2592ba992c6cba84395eef038be8d3a049304067/src/EnergyPlus/ZoneEquipmentManager.cc#L4178-L4183) just to look for an airflow window
- - Change `InternalHeatGains::SumAllReturnAirConvectionGains` to allocate gains to specific nodes
+ - *Done* Add a new argument `ReturnNodeNum` to `InternalHeatGains::SumAllReturnAirConvectionGains` to allocate gains for a specific return air node
+ - *Done* Also add `ReturnAirNodeNum` optional argument to `HeatBalanceInternalHeatGains::SetupZoneInternalGain` - this only applies to Lights, because refrigerated case and airflow windows don't use this system for internal gains?
+ - *Done* Add a new field for `ReturnNodeName` to struct `GenericComponentZoneIntGainStruct` in `DataHeatBalance`.
+ - **Not done** `InternalHeatGains::SumReturnAirConvectionGainsByTypes` may also need a ReturnNodeNum argument?
- - Change `QRetAir` to be an array, sized to the max number of return nodes across all zones - this may work better as an array inside `EquipConfiguration`
+ - ~Change `QRetAir` to be an array, sized to the max number of return nodes across all zones - this may work better as an array inside `EquipConfiguration`~
  - Modify as needed to allocate heat gains to specific nodes and track multiple return temperatures

+#### Room air models ####

+- search for uses of SumAllReturnAirConvectionGains and adjust as needed

 ### 6. Revise other places that assume a single airloop is associated with a zone